cloudflare/cloudflare-docs/content/email-security/account-setup/sso/azure.md

 Now that the application configuration is complete, update **User Assignments** and **Application Properties** as needed to ensure that authorized personnel are able to access the new application from their Apps Catalog.
 Additionally, you may choose to update the application logo image file or the privacy policy URL.
 {{</Aside>}}

-## 2. Configure Cloud Email Security (formerly Area 1) to connect to Azure
+## 2. Configure Cloud Email Security to connect to Azure

-1. Log in to the [Cloud Email Security (formerly Area 1) dashboard](https://horizon.area1security.com/).
+1. Log in to the [Cloud Email Security dashboard](https://horizon.area1security.com/).

 2. Go to **Settings** (the gear icon).